 Great Stories provides Serve Washington with impact snapshots.
 This information is often highlighted through multiple communications channels and sent to AmeriCorps the Federal Agency.
 Programs are required to submit FIVE great stories per program year.
-Three could be about the service projects/special event the program did.
+Three of the five stories should correspond to a service project or special event.
 Pictures reflecting the AmeriCorps brand are required with each submission.